MarkWme/AzureSecurity/Storage.md

 ### Summary

+The following summarises the recommended actions, which are then described in more detail.

 - Access keys should be treated as highly sensitive information.
 Restrict access to the storage account management plane and minimise the number of people or services with direct access to storage account access keys.
 - Define a key rotation policy with an interval that meets your risk requirements.
 - Define an emergency key rotation process to be effected should a leak occur between key rotation intervals.